(Balloon Experiments with Amateur Radio)

-A few friends and myself decided to start launching high altitude balloons with experimental amateur radio payloads which we nicknamed BEAR (Balloon Experiments with Amateur Radio) after watching others do this and seeing no reason why they should have all the fun.
+A few friends and myself decided to start launching HAB (High Altitude Balloon) payloads with amateur radio, camera and other equipment which we nicknamed BEAR (Balloon Experiments with Amateur Radio) after watching others do this and seeing no reason why they should have all the fun.
 We are not a club or official group, but simply a few amateur radio operators with similar interests, a common goal and hope that our BEAR projects, which anyone is welcome to participate in, will help promote education, experimentation and camaraderie between all amateurs and amateur radio clubs in the area.

 An APRS tracker is essential to track and recover balloon payloads and our first flight, BEAR-1, was to confirm the GPS receiver we chose for our tracker would work above the 60,000 ft.
 ITAR altitude limit.
 BEAR-2 included a cross-band repeater and future flights are planned with cameras and other equipment.

 August 2009 - It's been 9 years since BEAR-2 and some have asked if the BEAR group is still active.
 It is, but it's not an official group and simply myself that enjoys building the payloads, a few others that enjoy helping launch, track and recover them and a often a few more that enjoy simply watching.
-So progress is slow with only myself building payloads, especially with all the other projects and things I'm involved with.
-Progressing slowly has been good however.
-Digital cameras were new and much too expensive for any of us to risk using in 2000, but they've become inexpensive and capable of much higher resolution images now.
-And video cameras used to be not only too expensive, but also too large and heavy and have very short recording times, but not only have they now become much smaller, lighter weight, inexpensive and have much longer recording times, but even capable of transmitting real time video from high altitude balloon flights.
+Progress is slow with only myself building the payloads, especially with all the other projects and things I also like to do, but progressing slowly has been good.
+Digital cameras were just starting to become available and much too expensive for any of us to risk using in 2000, but have become fairly inexpensive and capable of much higher resolution images now.
+And video cameras used to not only be too expensive, but too large, heavy and have very short recording times, but have now become much smaller, lighter weight, inexpensive and have much longer recording times now plus it's even become possible to transmit real time video from one aboard a high altitude balloon flight.

 |Balloon||Total Payload (+)||Distance Travelled|